entropy-research/Devon/README.md

 - Test writing
 - Bug fixing
 - Architecture exploration
+- Local Model Support

 ### Limitations
 - Minimal functionality for non-Python languages
 - Sometimes have to specify the file where you want the change to happen
+- Local mode is not good right now.
+Please try to avoid using it.

 # Progress

 ### This project is still super early and <ins>we would love your help</ins> to make it great!